ml5js/Intro-ML-Arts-IMA-F24/06-transformers-js/README.md

 For this week's assignment:

-1. Choose any model available in Transformers.js, such as:
+1. Choose any model available in Transformers.js and create a p5.js sketch using it.
+You can choose from:

    - **Object Detection**: 🕵️ Detect objects in an image.
-   - **Image Segmentation**: ✂️ Segments an image into parts.
+   - **Image Segmentation**: ✂️ Segment an image into parts.
    - **Text Generation**: ✍️ Generate text based on a user prompt.
-   - **Whisper (Speech-to-Text)**: 🎙️ Transcribes audio from a file or real-time microphone.
+   - **Whisper (Speech-to-Text)**: 🎙️ Transcribe audio from a file or real-time microphone.

-2. Create a p5.js sketch that integrates the chosen model and experiment with interaction.
+   - **Depth Estimation**: 📏 Create a depth map from an image or video feed.

+2. Compare and Contrast:

+   - Compare your experience of using Transformers.js with ml5.js.
+Reflect on differences in ease of use, performance, model variety, and integration with p5.js.

 3. Document your project in a blog post and add a link to your documentation to the [Assignment Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/Assignment-5).

+## Additional Suggestions:

+- **Include Visual Documents**: Add more screenshots or GIFs of the sketches.
+- **Add a Troubleshooting Section**: What errors did you encounter with Transformers.js? (e.g., WebGPU compatibility, model loading issues), document these!